ruslan-rv-ua/BrowserSelector/README.md

 </p>

 <p align="center">
-  <strong>Browser Selector</strong> is <strong>an accessible</strong>, portable Windows application that allows you to easily choose which browser to open a link with.
-When you open a URL, the application presents a menu with your configured browsers for you to choose from.
+A lightweight, accessible Windows application for selecting which browser opens your links
 </p>

+## Overview

+Browser Selector is a portable Windows desktop application that intercepts URL opening requests and presents you with a menu to choose which browser or command to use.
+It's designed to be your default browser, giving you control over how links are opened.

 ## Key Features

+- **Set as Default Browser**: Register as Windows default browser to intercept all link clicks
-- **Accessibility first!**: Works with NVDA and Windows Narrator
+- **Accessibility First**: Full support for NVDA and Windows Narrator screen readers
-- **Multi-language**: Automatic UI language detection (English, Ukrainian, German, French, Spanish, Italian, Polish, Dutch, Portuguese)
+- **Multi-Language Interface**: Automatic UI language detection supporting 9 languages
-- **Clean Interface**
-- **Portable**: Single .exe file with JSON configuration
+- **Auto-Open Timer**: Configurable countdown (1-10 seconds) to automatically open your preferred browser
+- **Shell Command Support**: Execute any shell command with URL parameter, including pipes and redirects
-- **Quick Navigation**: Use Arrow keys, Enter, Escape, and numbers 1-9 for quick selection
+- **Keyboard-Driven**: Navigate with arrow keys, Enter, Escape, Tab, and numbers 1-9
-- **Auto-Open**: Default browser opens automatically after a configurable countdown (1-10 seconds)
-- **Flexible Configuration**: Add, edit, and reorder browsers visually through the Settings window
+- **Portable**: Single executable with JSON configuration file

+## Supported Languages

+- English
+- Ukrainian
+- German
+- French
+- Spanish
+- Italian
+- Polish
+- Dutch
+- Portuguese

-Browser Selector automatically detects your Windows UI language and displays the interface accordingly:
-If your Windows language is not supported the application falls back to English.
+The application automatically detects your Windows UI language and displays the interface accordingly.
+If your language is not supported, it defaults to English.

 ## Installation

-### Using Scoop
+### Using Scoop (Recommended)

 ```cmd
 scoop bucket add ruslan-rv-ua https://github.com/ruslan-rv-ua/scoop-bucket